Best Artificial Intelligence Books to Read in 2025

-Few technology horizons will shape our individual and collective futures like Artificial Intelligence (AI).
+What tech can shape our individual and collective futures like Artificial Intelligence (AI)?

 Watch this video to learn how Digital Authority Partners designs software that works for your business!

-Nonfiction Books about AI to Read in 2024
+Nonfiction Artificial Intelligence Books to Read in 2025

 Forbes magazine once described futurist and inventor Ray Kurzweil as “the ultimate thinking machine.”
 It’s hard to miss the irony, since Kurzweil has been writing on AI subjects since 1990, well ahead of his time.

-Buy this The Singularity is Near: When Humans Transcend Biology book on Amazon here.
+- Find The Singularity is Near: When Humans Transcend Biology by Ray Kurzweil with publisher Penguin Random House.

 Swedish-born Oxford philosopher Nick Bostrom has a healthy respect for the danger of “superintelligent” machines whose cognitive prowess surpasses that of their human creators.